neuralnexus/TreasuryFix/README.md

 # Legal

-This code runs in your computer browser and only affects sessions opened from your system to the treasury direct site.
+All code in this project runs in your computer browser and only affects sessions opened from your system to the treasury direct site.
 Use it at your own risk; I don't offer any warranties or support.
+I do not intercept your traffic.

 # Installation